FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 Water monitoring programs in compliance with water framework directive require a minimum frequency data.
 Remote sensing would serve to perform more frequent monitoring for key variables to determinate water ecological status.

-Remote Sensing technique make it possible to have spatial and temporal view of surface water quality parameters and more effectively and efficiently monitor the water bodies and quantify water quality issue [@gholizadeh_comprehensive_2016].
+Remote Sensing technique make it possible to have spatial and temporal view of surface Water Quality Parameters and more effectively and efficiently monitor the water bodies and quantify water quality issue [@gholizadeh_comprehensive_2016].

 RS is cost-effective and time efficient for different levels(scales).
 Is essential for full assessment and management of Water Quality and may be further enhanced via interdisciplinary cooperation. @batina_review_2023

+RS has been used since the seventies to assess Water Quality Parameters [@batina_review_2023] and the free availability of imagery with LANDSAT project led to an increase in scientific publications in different scope and domains using RS [@batina_review_2023].
+Lately, with increase in RS data together with in-situ measurements on Water Quality Parameters for model calibration and validations has increased by modern databases offered by Governments, Non-Governments Organizations (NGO's), Scholars [@batina_review_2023, @soria-perpinya_validation_2021].

 Remote Sensing technique used alone for Water Quality Monitoring is not sufficient and must be used in conjunction with traditional sampling methods and field survey [@gholizadeh_comprehensive_2016].
 On the other hand, Remote Sensing has four advantages on water quality monitoring, when applied with traditional sampling:
 * It gives a synoptic view of the entire water body spatially and temporally;